 Second and Third Year

 Music is offered as a choice subject at Junior Certificate level and the students select two out of a possible five subjects alongside their other core Junior Cert subjects.
-There are five periods a week given to the music course for second and third year students.
+There are five periods a week given to the music course for second and 3rd year students.

 As stated in the Junior Certificate syllabus the music course is “designed to enable all students to acquire musical skills suited to their age, varying abilities and musical experience”.